Challenging Walk - One steep hill, an artwork and lots of tranquillity at Wintringham

 Easy Walk - A short stroll in Londesborough Park

 Londesborough Park is a very special stretch of the Yorkshire Wolds Way.
 A mansion was first built here in the 16th Century and was owned at that time by the powerful Clifford family.
 The landscaped gardens were laid out in the late 17th Century under Lord Burlington and glimpses of this layout can still be seen today as can remnants of the former Hall.

 This walk gives a great chance to spot Red Kites, who are a common visitor.
 They appreciate the Parkland setting with a good food supply and old mature trees for roosting and nesting.

 The walk is just 3 miles long, setting out from the Towthorpe picnic site near Market Weighton.

 Distance: 3 miles / 5 kilometres

 Difficulty: This is not a difficult walk.
 There are only slight ups and downs.
 You may come across cattle in some of the fields.

 Download full details and a map of the route below.

-Market Weighton Meander Try a Trail
+Easy Walk - Market Weighton Meander Try a Trail

 This walk covers fairly easy terrain, whilst taking in some superb historical sections of the Yorkshire Wolds Way.
 Here you can walk in the footsteps of the Market Weighton Giant.
 William Bradley stood an incredible 7 feet and 9 inches tall.
 At sleepy Goodmanham you will be visiting the birthplace of northern Christianity.
 The walk also takes you through the most attractive parkland and estate village of Londesborough.